 - Although there is no evidence to support the use of any therapeutic regime to modify the course of the disorder, individual symptoms may be helped by appropriate therapy.

-- The use of non-sedating antidepressive agents such as fluoxetine for the treatment of depression, or the early assessment by the psychiatric services in severe cases.
+- The use of non-sedating antidepressive agents such as fluoxetine may be beneficial for the treatment of depression.
+An early assessment by the psychiatric services may also be required in severe cases.

 - Non-steroidal anti-inflammatory agents such as ibuprofen may be helpful in the treatment of myalgias and arthralgias.

 - Consider a low-dose tricyclic antidepressant for poor sleep or pain, but NOT if the patient is already taking a selective serotonin reuptake inhibitor.